 Private Healthcare in UK

-Expats from Outside Europe Returning to UK
+Expats from Outside Europe Returning to the UK

-It has been reported that Expats from outside Europe who return to the UK and want to access NHS hospitals may be billed for 150 per cent of the cost of treatment if they don’t have sufficient medical coverage.
-Most treatment remain gratis for those with a European Health Insurance Card (Ehic) along with United Kingdom pensioners residing in the European Economic Area (EEA).
+It has been reported that Expats from outside Europe who return to the UK and want to access NHS hospitals may be billed for 150 percent of the cost of treatment if they don’t have sufficient medical coverage.
+Most treatments remain gratis for those with a European Health Insurance Card (Ehic) along with United Kingdom pensioners residing in the European Economic Area (EEA).
 Note that Brexit may impact these rules and systems.
 There are exemptions available to some people, but these rules reflect the current efforts by the UK government to reduce expenses related to the very expensive NHS and cover for expats.
-More info is noted in the nhs.uk web site for UK expats living in many non-EEA nations who may get free hospital treatment in those countries because of a reciprocal arrangement with the British government.
+More info is noted in the nhs.uk website for UK expats living in many non-EEA nations who may get free hospital treatment in those countries because of a reciprocal arrangement with the British government.

-Obtain International Health Insurance With Expat Financial
+Obtain International Health Insurance with Expat Financial

-Expat Financial offers several different international health insurance plans for expatriates planning on living the UK who want global coverage.
+Expat Financial offers several different international health insurance plans for expatriates planning on living in the UK who want global coverage.
 We also offer group plans for multinational firms that have excellent coverage & wellness programs for your employees along with great rates and enhanced coverage.
 If you have questions about our services or the plans we can source, please contact us or complete the quote form.